modesttree/Projeny/README.md

     * Method 1 - Within Unity
         * Click the menu item `Projeny -> Change Project -> New...`
-        * Enter the name for your new project
+        * Enter the name for your new project, and choose whether you want to duplicate the project settings or not with the checkbox
         * After the new project loads, open the Package Manager again to add packages, etc.
         * Done
         * (optional) Add a `ProjenyProject.yaml` file to your new project folder.
 See <a href="#project-yaml">here</a> for details.